nekinenadd/React-Django/README.md

  - Control and interact with the playback, play and resume, Seek to a position or retrieve your queue.
  - Manage your personal library, by creating a new playlist and adding your favourite tracks to it.
  - Get recommendations based on the music you listen the most.
+ -

 Where a guest can only do (If host approves it):

   -  Control and interact with the playback, play and resume.
   -  Change a song

+Guests enters a room by ID which can only host provide.